 Do's for Cleaning Your Mouth Guard

 ✅ Know When to Replace: Keep an eye out for signs of wear and tear, such as holes or an unpleasant smell.
-If you notice these signs or if your mouth guard no longer fits comfortably, it may be time to replace it.
+If you notice these signs or if your dental guard no longer fits comfortably, it may be time to replace it.

 Remember, your top teeth often experience the most pressure from grinding, these steps can help protect both your teeth and your mouthguard from wear and tear.
+Dental Designs can help you find the perfect guard for your mouth!

 Don'ts for Cleaning Your Mouth Guard